Nupurjain2788/m-CHA-CFR-yield-prediction/README.md

    Creates spider plots to visualize the classification performance metrics, highlighting differences between major and minor classes.

 7. **direct_regression_code.ipynb**
-   Implements the Direct Regression (DR) method, predicting properties without classifying the dataset beforehand.
+   Implements the Direct Regression (DR) method, predicting yield for the reaction dataset.

 8. **extract-ulmfitencoding-features.ipynb**
    Extracts features using ULMFiT (Universal Language Model Fine-tuning) encoding for downstream tasks like classification and regression.

 9. **heatmap_analysis.ipynb**
-   Generates heatmaps to analyze correlations and dependencies between various features and reaction outcomes.
+   Generates heatmaps to analyze correlations and dependencies between various reaction partners.

 10. **m-cha-performance-barplot.ipynb**
-    Creates bar plots to compare model performances on the meta-C-H activation (MCHA) dataset.
+    Creates bar plots to compare model performances on the m-CHA dataset.

 11. **pretrained_model_general_domain_LM.ipynb**
     Demonstrates the use of a pre-trained general-domain language model for encoding and analyzing reaction data.